 - Real-time scoring calculation with customizable rules

-- Automatic alerts for crossing thresholds
+- Automatic alerts for threshold breaches

 - Complete interaction history (email, calls, meetings)